Sinkcat113/Mux/README.md

 At the root of the project create a `.env` file.

 This file will contain server-side parameters for the app.
-Your ENV should look like the following:
+Your `.env` file should look like the following:

 ```env
 API_KEY="<Your JellyFin API Key>"